-Our field-tested solutions range from shoreline defense to soil stabilization to agile deployment of logistical infrastructures that actively sequester environmental carbon.
+Our solutions range from commercially available precast products to field-tested shoreline defense, soil stabilization, and agile deployment of logistical infrastructures that actively sequester environmental carbon.

 Engineered Living Marine Cement (ELMc)

-Over 3 years of laboratory development and successful proof-of-concept trials have led to large-scale field evaluations using native seawater in natural complex marine environments.
+Over three years of laboratory development and successful proof-of-concept trials have led to large-scale field evaluations using native seawater in natural complex marine environments.